 Catalog Generation

-The Hubble Advanced Products (HAP) project generates two source list catalogs, colloquially referred to as the Point and Segment catalogs.
-Both catalogs are generated using utilities from Photutils with the Point catalog created based upon functionality similar to DAOPhot-style photometry, and the Segment catalog created with Source Extractor segmentation capabilities and output in mind.
+The Hubble Advanced Products (HAP) project generates, by default, two types of catalogs for each detection image (i.e., all the images in the visit from the same detector drizzled together), and each filter-product image (i.e., all the images in the visit acquired with the same detector and filter drizzled together).
+The two types of catalogs are colloquially referred to as the Point and Segmentation catalogs.
+Both catalogs are generated using utilities from Photutils with the Point catalog created based upon functionality similar to DAOPhot-style photometry, and the Segmentation catalog created with Source Extractor segmentation capabilities and output.
+The HAP catalogs are intended to replicate the Hubble Source Catalog (HSC) by Whitmore et al. 2016 AJ, 151, 134W.

-These catalogs provide aperture photometry in the ABMAG system and are calibrated using the photometric zeropoints corresponding to an ‘infinite’ aperture.
+The HAP catalogs provide aperture photometry in the ABmag system in two small apertures, but they are calibrated using the photometric zeropoints corresponding to an ‘infinite’ aperture.
 To convert to total magnitudes, aperture corrections must be applied to account for flux falling outside of the selected aperture.
-For details, see Whitmore et al., 2016 AJ, 151, 134W.
+For details, see Section 2.2.3 “Aperture Corrections”.

 1: Support Infrastructure for Catalog Generation